smohiuddin/muslim.finance/README.md

 * :arrow_lower_right: Main account: $3000
 * :arrow_lower_right: Secondary: $1000

-Without much tracking, you’ll realize how well your meeting your budget goal.

 ### :key: Keys to Investing
 1. Decide your Islamic principles and stick with them.
 2. Keep it simple and to what you know.